Merion Golf Club: International team competitions

-Scorecard
+Scorecards

 Merion Golf Club in popular culture

 Merion Golf Club plays a prominent part in the novel "Back Spin" by Harlan Coben.
 The novel features a U.S. Open championship taking place at Merion Golf Club, during which the son of Jack Coldren, the golfer leading the pack, is kidnapped.

 It is also the inspiration for the name of the Marion Club in Mario Golf for the Game Boy Color.